TheFifthRider/simply-roleplaying-webapp/docs/gameplay/common_tests.md

 ## Attacking a Target

-Attacking with a [weapon](../character/equipment.md) is a [test](tests.md) of one of the attributes that the weapon is tagged with, usually against the roll of somebody who is defending against you!
-If your target cannot or does not defend, the difficulty is their passive brawn score.
-If your target isn't a character and doesn't have a passive brawn score, you're actually probably [progressing a complicated goal](#progressing-a-complicated-goal).
+Attacking is a [test](tests.md) of whatever attribute makes sense for the attack, usually against the roll of somebody who is defending against you!
+If your target cannot or does not defend, the difficulty is their passive brawn.
+If your target isn't a character and doesn't have passive brawn, you're actually probably [progressing a complicated goal](#progressing-a-complicated-goal).

-If you attack with something that doesn't have the weapon tag or with a weapon in a way that it's not intended to be used, your GM may say there is an [additional risk](tests.md#risk-guidelines) of **the weapon might be damaged, destroyed, or otherwise lost** and/or **some tags on the weapon do not apply**.

 When you make a test of any attribute with a goal to **attack with a weapon**, if you...